Most funding proposals do not get rejected — they fail to reach approval.

 Participation in structured closures across bank and investor-led mandates.

-Result: Sanction approved under revised structure.
+Outcome: Sanction cleared under revised structure

-Intervention: Security structure reframed and cash cycle clarified.
+Intervention: Security restructuring and cycle alignment

-Issue: Investor hesitation over downside protection and governance framework.
+Issue: Investor hesitation on downside protection

-Result: Structured commitment secured.
+Outcome: Structured commitment secured

-Issue: Capital structure misalignment triggered lender risk flags.
+Issue: Capital structure triggered lender risk flags

-Intervention: Capital mix recalibrated for repayment strength.
+Intervention: Capital mix recalibrated

-Result: Approval progressed under revised terms.
+Outcome: Approval progressed under revised terms

 Large bank loans and structured capital mandates require alignment beyond documentation.
 Advisory becomes relevant when approval risk increases, credit committee scrutiny intensifies , or capital structuring clarity is required before sanction.